 Susie Grynol is an accomplished association executive with over 12 years’ experience managing complex industry issues and delivering successful political outcomes.In 2005, Susie launched her career in the association sector, where she rose to Vice-President at two national trade associations, managing federal advocacy issues for engineering firms and retail companies.
 Susie joined the Hotel Association of Canada as President in the fall of 2016 with a mandate to bolster the Association’s profile, streamline its advocacy objectives, and build winning strategies.
 She also holds a professional designation in Association Management.

 Susie has received multiple awards of recognition for both academic and professional performance.
 An avid volunteer, Susie served as the 2014 elected President of the Canadian Society of Association Executives National Chapter and she currently sits on the Board of the Government Relations Institute of Canada, Tourism HR Canada, the Bachelor of Hospitality and Tourism Management Program Advisory Committee at Algonquin College, and the University of Guelph Hospitality, Food & Tourism Management Policy Advisory Board.

-Keith Henry, President and CEO, Indigenous Tourism Association of Canada (ITAC)
+President and CEO, Indigenous Tourism Association of Canada (ITAC)